webmozart/multiple-php-symfony-locale/README.md

 # phpenv and php-build installation

-NOTE: these are quick notes.
+*NOTE*: these are quick notes.
 I used phpenv and php-build to create an environment suitable for the Symfony Locale component development.
 The definitions files are old, just for documentation purposes.
 I will post a better how to at my [blog](http://blog.eriksen.com.br).
+Commands tested in a 64bit Debian Squeeze.

 First, install some dependencies to compile PHP: